 This tension came to burst in the determining moment of Taiwanese nationalism: the 28 February Incident (二二八事件 èr èr bā shìjiàn).
 On 28 February 1947, riots turned into an uprising that was bloodily beaten down by ROC troops hastily sent from the Mainland.
 From now on, the ROC became a foreign oppressor in the eyes of many Taiwanese.
 Some describe it as a colonial regime.
-Two new identities had solidified after the dust settled: the Mainlanders (外省人 wàishěng rén, literally: out-of-province-people; different from 大陸人 dàlùrén used nowadays for Mainland Chinese)—those who had moved from China to Taiwan after 1945—and the Taiwanese or Locals (本省人 běnshěng rén).
+Two new identities had solidified after the dust settled: the Mainlanders (外省人 wàishěng rén, literally: out-of-province-people; different from 大陸人 dàlùrén used nowadays for Mainland Chinese)—those who had moved from China to Taiwan after 1945—and the Taiwanese or Locals (本省人 běnshěng rén, literally: this-province-people).
 Initial Taiwanese nationalism was a kind of ethno-nationalism that sought to expel all the Mainlanders from the island to leave it to be governed by its ‘own’ people, often ignoring the aborigines.

 Post-1949 period was not just ‘ROC’ and Mainlanders